programminghistorian/jekyll/lessons/mac-installation.md

 statements to make sure that they do what you think they should.
 This is done slightly differently on Mac, Linux and Windows.

-You can run a Python shell by launching the “terminal”.
+You can run a Python shell by launching the 'terminal'.
 On the Mac, open the Finder and double-click on `Applications -> Utilities -> Terminal` then typing “`python`” into the window that opens on your screen.
 At the Python shell prompt, type